Proxy vs Semantic Kernel

 | Starting Price | From €20/mo | Free |

-| Best For | Professionals wanting an AI that can handle web-based tasks autonomously on their behalf | Enterprise developers building production AI agents that need structured orchestration, multiple LLM support, and integration with existing enterprise systems. |
+| Best For | AI agents and automation scripts that need reliable access to rate-limited APIs or region-specific endpoints without blocking. | Enterprise developers building production AI agents that need structured orchestration, multiple LLM support, and integration with existing enterprise systems. |

 | Free Tier | ||